China Railway CR400AF: CR400AF–S

-CR400AF–GZ

-8-car sandstorm/cold resistant with redesigned and upgraded interior and exterior.
-It is manufactured by CRRC Qingdao Sifang.
+An upgraded 8-car variant of CR400AF-Z (see below) with enhancements to the interior to accommodate more passengers.
+It has a capacity of 619 passengers.
+This model superseded the CR400AF–Z. 209 sets have been manufactured.

+CR400AF–AS

+An upgraded 16-car variant, known as the CR400AF-AS, was introduced in September 2025 with upgraded train system and can accommodate more passengers.
+It has a capacity of 1254 passengers.
+This model superseded the CR400AF–AZ.
+32 sets have been manufactured.

 CR400AF–BS

 An upgraded 17-car variant, known as the CR400AF-BS, was introduced in April 2024 for operation on the Beijing-Shanghai high-speed railway, beginning 15 June 2024.
 This variant features interior enhancements to accommodate more passengers and includes a new seating class called Premium First Class, positioned between First Class and Business Class.

-CR400AF-AE
+This model superseded the CR400AF–BZ.
+5 sets have been manufactured.

+CR400AF–AE

 16-car sleeper variant with upgraded train system.
 Manufactured by CRRC Qingdao Sifang.
 It is Operation by Beijing West/Shanghai-Hongqiao to Hong Kong West Kowloon High Speed Sleeper Train Service use only.
+Notably, this is the first sleeper train in the world to be capable of 350 km/h operation.
+5 sets have been manufactured.